Where to Go on a Date in Houston This Summer

-While some our favorite local music dives have begun to reopen (with safety measures, of course) after shutting down for the better part of a year, including Continental Club, Satellite Bar, Warehouse Live and sprawling indoor-outdoor venue White Oak Music Hall.
+Some of our favorite local music dives have begun to reopen (with safety measures, of course) after shutting down for the better part of a year, including Continental Club, Satellite Bar, Warehouse Live and sprawling indoor-outdoor venue White Oak Music Hall.
 You can hit one up, or try testing your date’s ability to rock at restaurants that offer live music like The Rustic and La Grange.

 Take a farmers market bike tourBayou City Outdoors hosts the occasional 15-mile farmers market bike tour, but if you don’t want to wait until the next one, you can also check out its farmers market guide and put together a fun, romantic ride of your own.
 You and your date will bond over locally made jams and fresh-picked produce as you hit two or three farmers markets over the course of a few hours.

 You can order cheese for pickup from local cheesemongers Houston Dairymaids; or head on over to Montrose Cheese & Wine, which highlights small producers and offers 125 wines.
 Once you have secured the goods, Buffalo Bayou park is your go-to for a picnic under the skyline.

 Take your dogs for a drinkMultiple locations

 Because if your dogs can’t get along, there wasn’t a chance to begin with.
 Grab drinks, bites, and a four-legged hang at canine-friendly neighborhood spots like Backstreet Cafe, Christian’s Tailgate, Monkey’s Tail, and Onion Creek Cafe.

 Who new devouring crawfish heads and cracking king crab claws with butter-soaked hands could be so erotic?
 Us.
 We did.
 And we found out at Crawfish and Noodle.

 Get to know each other better over smoked meat

 Houston’s best BBQ spots provide the perfect setting for getting to know someone on a deeper level.
 Local faves (touted by Houston’s finest pitmasters, no less) include Blood Bros BBQ, Corkscrew BBQ, Killen’s Barbecue, and Tejas Chocolate + Barbecue.
 Go forth and get messy.